Victor-Kip/Echora/README.md

-## wavrr
+## Echora

-**wavrr** is a music app designed to bring people together through music.
+**Echora** is a music app designed to bring people together through music.
 Discover new songs, connect with other music lovers, and share your favorite tracks in a vibrant community.

 ### Features
 - Discover and play music